 What is the L-1A Visa To Green Card Timeline?

-• Must wait for priority date to be current before this step.
+- You must wait for your priority date to be current before this step.
 Priority dates are typically current for most areas of chargeability

 💡 VisaNation Tip